vitorpp0/stressmodule/README.md

 # stressmodule

-### ⚠ A module with functions to help with Stress analysis 💪.
+### ⚠ A module with functions to help you with Stress Analysis 💪.

 ## List of functions